 Per the requirements of the contract between the WVBPH and RDZ, digital photographs were taken at both the existing and newly identified PCSs.
 The photographs and the Photograph Index Sheet, which will be utilized by the WVBPH in identifying the location of the PCS while in the field, will be provided to the WVBPH in a digital format upon the submittal of this report.

 • Inaccessible Areas

-There were a few inaccessible areas within the Pratt ZCC that were a result of the lack of accessible roads.
-There were also areas, which were inaccessible due to their location on private property.
-Some PCS's on private property were inaccessible due to locked gates that prevented vehicular access.
+A few inaccessible areas did exist in the Williamson ZCC which were a result of the lack of accessible roads.
+There were also areas that were inaccessible due to their location on private property.

-Miscellaneous Notes
+• Miscellaneous Notes